pivotal/docs-tap/cloud-native-runtimes/how-to-guides/app-operators/install.hbs.md

         To use a separate Contour installation for system-internal traffic, set `cnrs.contour.internal.namespace` to the namespace of your separate Contour installation.

         - If you install Cloud Native Runtimes with the default value of `true` for the `allow_manual_configmap_update` configuration, you can only update some ConfigMaps manually.
 To update all ConfigMaps using overlays, change this value to `false`.
-In a future release, `false` will be the default configuration.
-At some point after that, Cloud Native Runtimes will be released without the option to switch and `false` will be the permanent behavior.

 2. Install the package by running: